npbroo/rowdy-roos-tutorial/NFT Generation/GENERATION.md

 This sample JSON file holds every piece of information we need to be able to build the exact NFT we see above.
 The NFT is represented by everything inside of the set of curly braces “{}”.
 Here you can see we have each of the trait categories on the left of the ‘:’ and the corresponding sub-trait on the right of the ‘:’.

-Awesome! we have successfully created a metadata file with one entry.
-Now this would be great if we wanted to generate just one NFT.
-But, a typical collection has many different NFTs and for Rowdy Roos, we have over 9,999 different combinations.
+Awesome! we have successfully created a metadata file with exactly one entry.
+Now this would be great if we wanted to generate just one NFT, however, a typical collection often has thousands of NFTs, and for Rowdy Roos, we have over 9,999 different NFTs.
 That's a lot of NFTs!
-A JSON file like that would need to be very long with 9,999 different entries.
-To see what a metadata file like that looks you can see a sample metadata file I generated [Here](/NFT%20Generation/metadata.json)
+A JSON file like that would need 9,999 different entries and would be very long.
+To see what a metadata file like that looks you can view the sample metadata file I generated for this tutorial series [here](/NFT%20Generation/metadata.json).

+Pretty cool right?
+While this file doesn't include the official metadata, it does include 9,999 brand new potential combinations for Rowdy Roos.
+These brand new never before seen combinations were actually generated on the fly using my [metadata generator](/NFT%20Generation/metadata_generator.py), and it only takes a matter of seconds.